smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.8.3 =
+Fixed broken styling and attributes in multiple Gutenberg blocks.
+The previous release escaped `get_block_wrapper_attributes()` incorrectly, which prevented proper rendering of class names, inline styles, and data attributes.

 = 1.8.2 =
 Re-enabled the **Hub for WPSuite.io** functionality directly inside Gatey.
 This component reconnects your WordPress instance with wpsuite.io for subscription and licence management — previously released as a separate plugin, but re-integrated here following WordPress.org review guidelines.